CarlosSac/ai110-module2show-pawpal-starter/reflection.md

 **a.
 How you used AI**

 - How did you use AI tools during this project (for example: design brainstorming, debugging, refactoring)?

+    Primarily for incremental implementation, adding methods one at a time, updating the UI to wire them in, and generating the test suite.

 - What kinds of prompts or questions were most helpful?

+    Mostly prompts that focuses in a single method or behavior worked better than open-ended ones.
+Prompts that referenced the actual class names and existing method signatures produced output that fit the codebase without needing much cleanup.

 **b.
 Judgment and verification**

 - Describe one moment where you did not accept an AI suggestion as-is.

+    The initial next_occurrence() implementation calculated the next due date by adding a delta to self.due_date rather than date.today().
+For a task that was overdue, this would marked the wrong date instead of resetting to tomorrow.

 - How did you evaluate or verify what the AI suggested?

+    Read the logic, noticed the base date was wrong, and asked for a correction.
+Then verified the fix and checking that completed daily tasks always produced a next occurrence dated today + 1, regardless of what the original due_date was.

 ---